 In March 2016, the FASB issued ASU 2016-09, which changes how entities account for certain aspects of share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities and classification on the statement of cash flows.
 The new guidance requires all income tax effects of awards, including excess tax benefits, to be recorded as income tax expense (or benefit) in the income statement.
-The new guidance requires excess tax benefits are recorded in additional paid-in-capital in the balance sheet.
+The new guidance requires excess tax benefits to be presented as an operating inflow rather than as a financing inflow in the statement of cash flows.
+Currently, excess tax benefits are recorded in additional paid-in-capital in the balance sheet.
 The update is effective for annual periods beginning after December 15, 2016 and interim periods within those annual periods.
 We expect to adopt ASU 2016-09 in the first quarter of 2017.
 We expect the adoption of ASU 2016-09 to decrease our provision for income taxes, the amount of which depends on the vesting activity of our share-based compensation awards in any given period, and to eliminate the presentation of excess tax benefits as a financing inflow on our statement of cash flows.
 Further, we expect to make an accounting policy election to account for forfeitures of share-based compensation awards as they occur.
 We do not expect the adoption of ASU 2016-09 to have any other material impacts on our financial statements and disclosures.